-Let $A$ be a complex abelian variety and write it as $V/\Gamma$ where $V=T_eA$ and $\Gamma = \rH_1(A,\bZ)$.
+Let $A$ be a complex abelian variety, and write it as $V/\Gamma$, where $V=T_eA$ and $\Gamma = \rH_1(A,\bZ)$.
 The quotient is taken in the realm of complex analytic varieties.

-Any line bundle $\cL$ on $A$ becomes trivial when pulled-back to $V$.
-To recover $\cL$, some descent datum must be specified and in this situation it can be made very explicit in terms of linear algebra on $V$ and $\Gamma$.
+Any line bundle $\cL$ on $A$ becomes trivial when pulled back to $V$.
+To recover $\cL$, some descent datum must be specified; in this situation, it can be made very explicit in terms of linear algebra on $V$ and $\Gamma$.
 Consider pairs $(H,\rho)$, where

-First let us recall how to construct line bundles on $A$ from linear algebra data on $V$ and $\Gamma$.
-Consider couples $(H,\rho)$ where

 is a hermitian form and